ukff/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-version-and-plan.md

 # Kyma Environment Broker Configuration for a Given Kyma Version and Plan

 > [!NOTE]
-> Once all Kyma components become independent modules, Kyma version configuration will not be possible.
+> This document has been deprecated.
+Kyma version configuration is not possible.

 Some processes in Kyma Environment Broker (KEB) can be configured to deliver different results.
 KEB needs a ConfigMap with a configuration for the given Kyma version and plan to process the requests.
 A default configuration must be defined for the chosen Kyma version.
 This configuration must be recognized by KEB as applicable for all the supported plans.
 You can also set a separate configuration for each plan.